lazyloading-ab/lazyloading-ab.github.io/index.md

 ## Tech stack

-Some of the technoly we like to us
+Some of the technology we like to us

 * Backend: Java, Go
 * Databases: Postgres & Mysql